 Students in F-1 or J-1 status may accept employment under certain conditions.
-Please note, this page is meant for informational purposes only - if you have questions about or would like to determine your eligibility for F-1 or J-1 employment, please contact Cranwell International Center.
+Please note, this page is meant for informational purposes only - if you have questions about employment or would like to determine your eligibility please attend our workshops or contact an International Student Advisor.

-J-1 students are permitted to accept employment directly related to their field of study through academic training.
+Student in J-1 status are permitted to accept employment directly related to their field of study through academic training.
 Academic training may not exceed a cumulative total of 18 months, or the period of full course of study in the US - whichever is less.
-Your J-1 program sponsor approves academic training.
-If you would like more information, please call our office to set an appointment with our Assistant Director for International Student Services, Rob Llewellyn, by visiting our homepage and clicking on the "Schedule an Appointment" button.
+Additionally, your J-1 program sponsor must approve your academic training.

 For more information about requirements and applying, please visit our Academic Training page.

 International students in F-1 and J-1 status who are currently engaging in or have obtained authorized employment are eligible to apply for a SSN at a Social Security Administration (SSA) field office.

 For more information about requirements and applying, please visit our SSN page.

 As a nonresident F-1 or J-1 student, if have an on or off campus position, you will need to file tax forms each year with the IRS.
 It is your individual responsibility to understand and meet your tax obligations.
 U.S. tax laws can be complex and confusing and the laws that apply to internationals are not the same as those that apply to U.S. citizens.
 Please visit our tax page for more information.

 Need help finding employment?
 Want to learn more about building a resume, maximizing your networking skills, how to dress for an interview, and more?
 Don't miss upcoming events and opportunities by checking the Career and Professional Development website!